 AARP Eye Center

-Big Island resident Randy Glick is one of an estimated 19,034 Hawai`i kupuna on Medicare prescription drug plans who will see savings thanks to a new out-of-pocket cap that starts January 1, 2025.
+Big Island resident Randy Glick is one of an estimated 19,034 Hawai`i kupuna on Medicare prescription drug plans are saving money thanks to a law that took effect in January.
 The savings are made possible by a provision in the 2022 prescription drug law that AARP championed which caps out-of-pocket prescription drug costs every year, beginning at $2,000 next year, for America’s 56 million Medicare drug plan enrollees.

 Glick, a diabetic, takes a brand name diabetes drug with an out-of-pocked cost of about $3,400 a year.
 His other medications cost about $400 a year.
 Glick will save $1,800 next year when the prescription drug cap takes effect.

-A new AARP study estimates that Medicare drug plan enrollees nationwide will see an average savings of roughly $1,500 next year for their prescription drugs and the number and share of people saving money with non-subsidized Medicare drug plans will increase from 3.2 million (8.4 percent of enrollees) next year to 4.1 million (9.6 percent) in 2029.
+An AARP study estimates that Medicare drug plan enrollees nationwide are seeing an average annual savings of roughly $1,500 for their prescription drugs and the number and share of people saving money with non-subsidized Medicare drug plans should increase from 3.2 million (8.4 percent of enrollees) this year to 4.1 million (9.6 percent) in 2029.

 Glick and his wife are both retired and live on a fixed income.
 So saving money is important.
 But just as important is the peace of mind knowing that they won’t have to bust their budget if they need other expensive medications as they age.